avivasolutionsnl/sitecore-docker/README.md

 The XP0 Sitecore topology requires SSL between the services, for this we need self signed certificates for the xConnect and SOLR roles.
 You can generate these by running the `./Generate-Certificates.ps1` script (note that this requires an Administrator elevated powershell environment and you may need to set the correct execution policy, e.g. `PS> powershell.exe -ExecutionPolicy Unrestricted`).

 > SXA and JSS are installed using Commerce SIF.
-Therefore building those images requires you have the Commerce SIF package availabled in the `Files` directory.
+Therefore building those images requires you have the Commerce SIF package availabled in the `files` directory.

 ## Build
 Build all images using: